Routes

 To implement hostname-based routing:

-1. Update your Gateway resource so that it omits or comments out the hostname field.
+1. If your Gateway resource sets a hostname field, update it and omit or comment out hostname.
 This ensures that the Gateway will relay traffic for all of your domains.
+You’ll filter by hostname in the HTTPRoute resource.

 gateway.yaml